City Unscripted

 Shopper browsing fresh produce and goods at Kuromon Market.
 Image by ElasticComputeFarm from Pixabay

 Osaka shopping tours shouldn't feel like a checklist.
 While most tourists gravitate toward massive shopping centers and well-known department stores, the real treasures lie in the city's hidden corners where residents shop.
-The only problem with traditional shopping in Osaka tours is they miss the authentic retail culture that makes this city special.
+The only problem with traditional shopping in Osaka tours is that it misses the authentic retail culture that makes this city special.

 Cozy concept store exterior with artistic window display.
 Photo by Mohamed Jamil Latrach Unsplash